 I began by preparing the sail cloth.
 Now, there are a lot of warnings against using tea to stain the cloth to give a more natural, weathered appearance.
-The acids in the tea will attack the cloth over time, so the sails may degrade in the long run.
-Many people look simple projects as something that they will enjoy building and looking at for years, but don’t expect them to hold a high place on the mantle forever.
+The acids in the tea will attack the cloth over time, so the sails will eventually degrade.
+Many people look at simple projects like this as something that they will enjoy building and looking at for years, but don’t expect them to hold a high place on the mantle forever.
 I’ll leave that choice up to you.
 If you do use tea, soak the cloth in hot liquid, stirring regularly to keep from ending up with a blotchy appearance.
 Rinse it thoroughly when done.
-An alternative to tea is fabric dye, but for such a small amount of cloth, you’ll be wasting a lot.

 Using these patterns, I transferred the details in pencil onto the sail cloth.
 If you opt to not sew the sails, then you’ll want to transfer the seam lines to the reverse side as well.
 If your pencil marks go outside the boundaries of the sail, or if you make a small mistake, you can get rid of most of the lines with an eraser.
 Some grime left over may just make the sail look more weathered.